#37 - Finding Meaning in Life

 Cédric

-This episode and its content make me think about a movie (I hesitate between the return of the living dead 3 and Candyman, maybe it's another one of the same kind) in which one of the characters, a very enlightened bum for the fact says "we all have something inside us, the important thing is to manage to get it out" as well as a sentence read in a book "know what you want and do everything to get it".
-Is this really the recipe for happiness?
+This episode and its content remind me of a movie (I'm torn between Return of the Living Dead 3 and Candyman, maybe it's another one of that type) where one of the characters, a surprisingly insightful homeless guy, says, "We all have something inside us; the important thing is to get it out."
+It also brings to mind a phrase I read in a book: "know what you want and do everything to get it."
+Is that really the recipe for happiness?

-This leads, when we think about it, to ask ourselves the question of the determinism of the universe in general and of the destiny of the individuals in particular as you did with Elio, because if we MUST realize our destiny: to be only happy?
-Would happiness be a kind of "currency" of the universe that we receive without realizing it when we follow OUR own line, that is to say the one that would have been assigned to us, and therefore do we really have the choice?
-Do we condemn ourselves to a life of misfortune if we don't follow the scenario?
+When you think about it, this makes you wonder about the determinism of the universe in general and the destiny of individuals in particular, just like you did with Elio.
+Because if we HAVE to fulfill our destiny, is it just to be happy?
+Would happiness be a kind of "currency" from the universe that we receive without realizing it when we follow OUR own path – the one that was assigned/attributed to us?
+And if so, do we really have a choice?
+Do we condemn ourselves to a life of unhappiness if we don't follow the script?
 To the terrible Hell of religions?

-I invite the people who will read this, so I hope Mr. Flag himself, to think about this, is there any moment when you felt depressed, without any desire or motivation, bored trying to do one thing after the other expecting to fall back in the flow to realize that no, it's still not that?
+I invite anyone who reads this – and I hope Mr. Flag himself does – to think about this.
+Haven't there been times when you felt depressed, totally lacking desire or motivation, bored trying one thing after another, hoping to get back into the flow, only to realize, nope, still not it?

-Is this what it feels like to be off track?
-This could be a good topic for a podcast/debate :).
+Is this what we feel when we stray from our "tracks"?
+This could be a great topic for a podcast/debate :).

 Michael

-Just thanks for this podcast.
+Just wanted to say thanks for this podcast.
 I really liked your summary/analysis of this part of the book.

-I find it interesting how language has an impact on people's culture and understanding of things.
-Like the word meaning here which in French loses a lot of "openness" and possibilities, a difference that we find between French and American culture.
+It's interesting how language impacts people's culture and how they understand things.
+Like the word 'meaning' here, which in French loses a lot of its 'openness' and possibilities – a difference you can see between French and American culture.

-The word meaning is not the only one to show how the vocabulary impacts the culture but the purpose of my comment was mainly to thank you and congratulate you for your work.
+'Meaning' isn't the only word that shows how vocabulary affects culture, but the main point of my comment was just to thank you and congratulate you on your work.

 Fiona

-(P.S.
-Oops comment already posted once but under the wrong episode haha sorry but here it is again under the right one)
+P.S.
+Oops, I already posted this comment once but under the wrong episode, haha, sorry about that, but here it is again under the right one!

 Fiona

-Very interesting episode - it's cool that you're playing with podcast formats; I really liked that this episode and 35 were based on a book.
-This was a very deep/meta/dense episode, which pushed me to even more thinking and questioning.
-I am able to find meaning in my daily actions, in that they all, or most of them, tend to achieve goals: e.g. studying for a degree, etc...
-However, finding a big life goal, a meaning, ... that's "another story".
-But the more I think about it, the more I realize that it is enriching to be in this process of questioning, searching and so on, and I almost wonder if this quest is not an end in itself?
+Really interesting episode – it's cool that you're playing around with podcast formats; I really liked that this episode and number 35 were based on a book.
+It was a very deep/meta/dense episode that made me think even more and question things.
+I can find meaning in my daily actions, as they all, or most of them, aim to achieve goals: for example, studying to get a degree, etc...
+However, finding a big life goal, a sense of purpose... that's 'another story'.
+But the more I think about it, the more I realize it's enriching to be in this process of questioning, searching, and all that, and I almost wonder if this quest isn't an end in itself?

-To touch on another point, I understand this "paralysis of analysis" that you mention when we have so many choices, and I understand that it is sometimes easier to maintain the status quo - because same here - so I was wondering, how would you go about changing things?
+To touch on another point, I get that 'analysis paralysis' you mentioned when you have too many choices, and I understand that sometimes it's easier to maintain the status quo – because same here – so I was wondering, how would you go about changing things?

 Thanks for your podcast!
 Keep up the good work!